xXIamCzechXx/easyadmin-fields-bundle/README.md

 A **reactive EasyAdmin field** that allows one field to depend on another — for example, dynamically updating a `<select>` field’s options based on a previous input.
+Important thing, DependentField and its Associated fields cannot be ->autocomplete() (dependencies can), it has its own EventSubscriber to prevent from fetching large amount of data.

 **Usage:**